northeastern-rc/rc-public-documentation/docs/source/09_classroom/01_class_use.md

 explorer for file viewing and transfer.

 The following Frequently Asked Questions section should help to answer most of your questions about how you can use the Discovery cluster for classroom use.
-You can also reach out to us at <mailto:rchelp@northeastern.edu> or submit a ServiceNow ticket if you need further information.
+You can also reach out to us at <rchelp@northeastern.edu> or submit a ServiceNow ticket if you need further information.

 **How can I use Discovery with my class?**